realworldocaml/book/book/testing.md

   there's a decent chance that the failure might be random.
 You want your test failures to be believable indications of a problem, which requires determinism.
-- **Understandable in their failures**.
+- **Comprehensible**.
 Tests whose failures are localized and easy to comprehend make it easier to find and fix the problem flagged by the failing test.

 No testing framework can ensure that your tests satisfy these properties.
 But the testing tools you choose can help or hinder on all